Abhilasha2912/Rotating_Arm_6-DOF/README.md

-# Rotating_Arm_6-DOF
 Hi there!
-I have created a SolidWorks Model of 6 Degree Of freedom planar robot.
+I have created a SolidWorks Model of 6 Degree Of Freedom planar robot with each parts ,that is popularly used in manufacturing industry.